Mixed Assembly Placement

 When mixed component assembly is necessary on a PCB, designers must take care of some special considerations:

-- If inserting PTH components using insertion machines, the components must have adequate spacing to allow the head to maneuver.
+- When inserting PTH components using insertion machines, the components must have adequate spacing to allow the head to maneuver.

-- If using lead-free solder, the operator must set the thermal profile for the specific type of solder.
+- When using lead-free solder, the operator must set the thermal profile for the specific type of solder.